keboola/developers-docs/cli/structure/index.md

     - local repository:
       - `type` = `dir`
       - `name` - repository name
-      - `path` - absolute or relative path to a local directory
+      - `url` - absolute or relative path to a local directory
         - relative path must be relative to the project directory
     - git repository:
       - `type` = `git`